PennyLaneAI/pennylane/doc/code/qml_pauli.rst

 :math:`4^n` (neglecting the four possible global phases that may arise from multiplication of its elements).

-.. currentmodule:: pennylane.groups
+.. currentmodule:: pennylane.pauli

-.. automodapi:: pennylane.groups.pauli
+.. automodapi:: pennylane.pauli.pauli
     :no-inheritance-diagram:
     :no-inherited-members:
     :skip: binary_to_pauli, pauli_to_binary, are_identical_pauli_words

-.. automodapi:: pennylane.groups.pauli_utils
+.. automodapi:: pennylane.pauli.pauli_utils
     :no-inheritance-diagram:
     :no-inherited-members:
     :skip: reduce